TrustAI/DeepConcolic/README.md

   --init INT            number of test samples to initialize the engine --max-iterations INT  maximum number of engine iterations (use < 0 for
                         unlimited)
-  --random-seed SEED    Integer seed for initializing the internal random
+  --save-all-tests      save all generated tests in output directory; only
-                        number generator, and therefore get some(what)
+                        adversarial examples are kept by default --rng-seed SEED       Integer seed for initializing the internal random number generator, and therefore get some(what)
                         reproducible results
   --labels FILE         the default labels